 Unlike anticoagulant poisons that messed with their blood and caused them to drop dead at relatively random places, the newer generation poisons we use cause dehydration.
 This forces the rodents to go out and look for water, usually killing them away from your property.
 The new generation is also biodegradable, so it doesn't affect wildlife that may feed on the dead rodent.
 There is a very small chance of mice dying on your property.

 Is there something I must do before the service?

-Yes, please remove any traps and poisons that have been placed by you or somebody else.
+Yes, In case you're tried a DIY treatment, please remove any traps and poisons that have been placed by you or somebody else.

 How long will the service take?